merely-useful/py-rse/index.md

 ### The FAIR Principles {#provenance-data-fair}

 The [FAIR Principles][go-fair] describe what research data should look like.\index{FAIR Principles}\index{publishing!FAIR Principles}
-They are still aspirational for most researchers @Broc2019, but tell us what to aim for.
+They are still aspirational for most researchers, but tell us what to aim for @Good2014,@Mich2015,@Hart2016,@Broc2019,@Tier2020.
 The most immediately important elements of the FAIR Principles are outlined below.

 #### Data should be *findable*.